mapmeld/africa-carto/physical/README.md

 });
 ```

 Then in the same folder, I created mapboxgl-style.json using the sources and layers from <a href="https://api.mapbox.com/styles/v1/mapbox/streets-v8?access_token=pk.eyJ1IjoibWFwbWVsZCIsImEiOiI0a1NzYW53In0.2gQTd6k9Ghw8UBK4DsciLA">MapBox Streets v8</a>.
 Then I can cut out layers and make necessary style changes.
 I do need to keep the mapbox.mapbox-streets-v6 source to make the oceans fill in.
-I don't fully understand this part.
+I don't fully understand why, but I do like
+having oceans, so it stays in.

 <img src="http://mapmeld.github.io/africa-carto/maps/progress/physical-colored.png"/>

 The natural boundaries shown come from OpenStreetMap/MapBox and differ from the Brooklyn Museum, but they look good on their own.
 The areas and hillshades sharpen when you zoom in.

 <img src="http://mapmeld.github.io/africa-carto/maps/progress/physical-zoom.png"/>

+### Focus on Africa

 To cover up the other continents, I downloaded data from <a href="http://www.naturalearthdata.com/">Natural Earth</a>.
 In QGIS, I was able to divide one multipolygon from the data into many smaller polygons, and then split Africa (including the Sinai Peninsula) off from the rest of the earth.
 Then I ran simplify until my output GeoJSON was about 1 MB.